Jackb2471152/CS-130-Final-Project/Article.md

 ![Bar chart showing average salary by side of the ball](avg_salary_by_group.png)
 ## This is a bar chart comparing the average salary of offensive, defensive and special teams players.
+This data alos you to compare which side of the ball makes a higher average salary.
 By looking at this data you can see that offensive players get paid the most.
-Following this you can see that defensive players make almost as much but not qui
+Following this you can see that defensive players make almost as much and then special teams makes the least.